qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 .. note::

-   Labels can also be displayed as symbols in the legend, by enabling them in the Legend tab.
+   Labels with their formatting can be displayed as entries in the legends, if enabled in the :ref:`Legend <vectorlegendmenu>` tab.

 Below are displayed options to customize the labels, under various tabs: